dmitrymomot/dmitrymomot.github.io/src/content/about.md

 *You can request my **CV** via mail[at]dmomot.com or contact me in [Linkedin](https://www.linkedin.com/in/dmitrymomot/)*

+Also you can book online meeting with me [here](https://calendly.com/dmitrymomot).

 ---
 P.S.
 Only remote work.
 Thanks for understanding.